microsoft/PowerBI-visuals-sampleBarChart/Tutorial/HighContrastSupport.md

 ![Sample Bar Chart using *Dark #2* color theme](images/HC_sampleBarChart_dark2.png)
 ![Sample Bar Chart using *White* color theme](images/HC_sampleBarChart_white.png)

-Here is one place in the `visualTransform` function that was changed to support high-contrast, it is called as part of rendering during `update`:
+Here is one place in the `createSelectorDataPoints` function that was changed to support high-contrast, it is called as part of rendering during `update`:

 **before**
 ```typescript